Only customers with a current support contract may submit requests directly to GemTalk Technical Support.

 - immediately call the 24×7 hotline phone number.

 - also submit a ticket providing more detailed information.

 The 24×7 hotline number is provided privately, directly to contract customers.

 Customers without Support Contracts

 GemStone users that do not have support contracts may ask their questions on the Customer forum or the GsDevKit forum.
 These lists are monitored by GemTalk staff, as well as customers and active members of the GemStone community.

-This list is also a place to ask questions that are outside the expertise of Technical Support, such as third party software.
+These lists are also a place to ask questions that are outside the expertise of Technical Support, such as third party software.

 Information to provide when submitting a ticket

 The essential information needed on the help request is: